zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

    ![Banner](images/vettel-comeback.png)

    Due to a collision Vettel fell to 22nd position early in the race.
 In the chart you can see how he made a great come back.
-Eventually he made it back to the 6th position, which was enough for him to seal the championship of that year.
+Eventually he made it back to the 6th position, which was enough for him to seal the championship of that year. **What do you think about this?
+Could we use this type of pattern to predict the score of a race?**

-   This is another interesting pattern.
-For the fans, we suspect it is interesting to have many overtakes, and it's even more exciting if a particular driver is able to recover many positions during the race.
+5. We suspect that is interesting to have many overtakes, and it's even more exciting if a particular driver is able to recover many positions during the race.
 Let's make another note of this as an interesting pattern.

 	 Note 5: A large come back (many positions gained) of a driver _may have_ a positive influence on the score.
 We don't have this metric available yet, so we will have to create it ourselves later (Feature Engineering).